 - For a more palatable option, people prefer ACV gummies.

-- Taking ACV pills can also be an effective health measure, but they are traditionally less effective than gummy vitamins or drinking the liquid itself.
+- Taking apple cider vinegar supplements in pill form can also be an effective health measure, but they are traditionally less effective than gummy vitamins or drinking the liquid itself.

 Final Thoughts on Apple Cider Vinegar for Acne

 If you decide to use an apple cider vinegar face wash for acne, remember to keep your skin sensitivity in mind.
 ACV is not a threat, but everyone’s experience will be slightly different.
 And who knows, it just might help cure your acne!